soulshake/demo-cruncher/README.md

 The advantage of this method is that the worker code doesn't need to be aware of SQS and the message visibility timeouts.

-The downside of this method is that it requires that our batch processing system offers durability for jobs; i.e. that when we submit a job, it won't disappear if it fails, and that we can store alongside the job enough information to recreate it or put it back in the queue if it fails.
+The downside of this method is that it requires that:
+- our batch processing system persists failed jobs
+- we can store enough information in the job's metadata to recreate it or put it back in the queue if it fails.

 **Which one is best?**

 They both have merits.
 In a system where Kubernetes is only one of many consumers for the queue, or where Kubernetes clusters are considered to be ephemeral, it would be better to leverage the SQS dead letter queue.
-In a system that would be "Kubernetes-centric," or potentially using multiple queues, or trying to be agnostic to the type of queue used, it would be better to not leverage the SQS queue.
+In a "Kubernetes-centric" system, or potentially when using multiple queues, or trying to be agnostic to the type of queue used, it would be better to not leverage the SQS queue.

 YMMV.